Infinite-Impact-Insights/kig.re/_posts/2014-10-12-borat-bathroom-occupancy-wireless-detection-and-notification-with-arduino.md

 ### Communication

-Next question was – how would the display unit receive information about each bathroom status?
+The next question was – how would the display unit receive information about each bathroom status?

 This part was easy – I picked up a few [nRF24L01+ radios](http://www.amazon.com/nRF24L01-Wireless-Transceiver-Arduino-Compatible/dp/B00E594ZX0/?_encoding=UTF8&tag=kiguino-20) for very cheap.
 Most excellent [RF24 communications library](http://maniacbug.github.io/RF24/) has some of the best Arduino C++ code I've seen, and so it instilled confidence in this approach.
 Quick test of the radios at work showed that they are more than capable of reaching through the walls.